logzio/documentation/docs/user-guide/observability/faq.md

 ## Will the input and the model output served through the Observability IQ Assistant be available to Claude3?

 No, they are not shared with any model provider.
-The data is processed and contained within Logz.io's private instance within AWS, similar to the current setup of your Logz.io data.
+The data is processed and stored in Logz.io's private instance within AWS, similar to the current setup of your Logz.io data.

 ## Will the input and the model output served through the Observability IQ Assistant be used to train the AI Model? ​